How to sharpen a vegetable peeler or a potato peeler without any tools

-You can sharpen your favourite peeler with no special tools if:
+You can sharpen your peeler using this method if:

 - your peeler has a symmetrical (ambidextrous) blade; and